gerryd/cookbook/content/recipe/drinks/limoncello.md

 You should be able to store it in a freezer up to an hour or two befor drinking, to make it even colder.
 As the drink contains approximately 25% alcohol, it will somewhat freeze at around -12 °C.

+# Alternatives

+If you don't have 95% alcohol, you can achieve a very acceptable result by using white wodka instead.

+The process is the same, only the ratio is different to compensate for the lower alcohol volume.
+I also use less sugar, because I find the taste less sharp.

+- 720 ml wodka
+- 240 ml water
+- 360 g sugar